 - Facts about Mould

-- Fighting Mould — The Homeowners' Guide (Northwest Territories Housing Corporation)
+- Moisture and Mould (Northwest Territories Housing Corporation)

 - Reduce humidity, moisture and mould (Government of Canada)

-- Mould and Your Health (Government of Canada)
+- Infographic: Flood clean up and indoor air quality (Government of Canada)

 Technical Resource Materials